Skip to content

 • the snapshot is shared with the whole org, or

-• the snapshot is shared with a group you belong to, or
+• the snapshot is shared with an SSO group they belong to, or

-• the snapshot was shared to your organization by another organization.
+• the snapshot was shared to their organization by another organization (see the note below).

 Snapshots you’re not allowed to access are simply hidden — they don’t show up in any listing, and trying to reach one directly behaves as if it doesn’t exist.
 This is deliberate: it avoids revealing that a snapshot exists at all.